Blue Heart (play): Reception

-Sally Hales of Exeunt argued, "There’s no doubt Blue Heart is a challenge but, unlike other self-consciously intellectual literary efforts, warmth and humanity pervades Churchill’s work, no matter how weird things get. [...]
-The family labours under the impossibility of creating the scene of the perfect homecoming.
+Sally Hales of Exeunt argued, "There’s no doubt Blue Heart is a challenge but, unlike other self-consciously intellectual literary efforts, warmth and humanity pervades Churchill’s work, no matter how weird things get."
+In praising the first play, Heart's Desire, Hales wrote: "The family labours under the impossibility of creating the scene of the perfect homecoming.
 Any of the alternative scenarios, each packed with drama and tension, could be the foundation of a great play.
 Churchill’s genius is that she rejects control and chooses all of them instead.
 The overarching impression is that there is no right way, no whole, no finished product for family life or for art."
 Hales also referred to Blue Kettle as "no less compelling".
 In Evening Standard, Henry Hitchings described the writing as having an "unusual mix of droll realism and loopy inventiveness".

 Michael Billington of The Guardian gave a 2016 Orange Tree Theatre performance of Blue Heart four out of five stars and described the work as "brilliant".
 The critic billed Heart's Desire as "both one of the funniest short plays ever written and a reminder of the savagery that often lies beneath the surface of family life."
 Paul Taylor of The Independent gave the performance the same rating and praised the experimental twist of Blue Kettle as "brilliant", writing that "Churchill makes the situation all the more haunting and queasily comic by showing how language breaks down under the emotional strain creating the weird verbal tic described above.
 Grief and confusion may become unutterable but communication somehow survives."
 Lynne Walsh of Morning Star wrote, "To play with a simple storyline, creating the surreal one minute, the opposite the next, a writer has to have a sure touch and know how to harness the anarchic elements and Churchill certainly has those qualities."